Chrome 68 arrives with new APIs and all HTTP sites marked as not secure

 Google today launched Chrome 68 for Windows, Mac, and Linux.
-The desktop release includes the Page Lifecycle API, the Payment Handler API, and a change to how it labels HTTP sites: they are all now marked as “Not secure” right in the address bar.
-You can update to the latest version now using the browser’s built-in updater or download it directly from google.com/chrome.
+The release includes the Page Lifecycle API, the Payment Handler API, and a change to how the browser labels HTTP sites: they are all now marked as “Not secure” right in the address bar.
+You can update to the latest version now using Chrome’s built-in updater or download it directly from google.com/chrome.

 With over 1 billion users, Chrome is both a browser and a major platform that web developers must consider.
 In fact, with Chrome’s regular additions and changes, developers often make a point to ensure they are aware of everything available — as well as what has been deprecated or removed.